hakhakobian/regallery/readme.txt

 Re Gallery works seamlessly with Gutenberg, Elementor, Divi, and WPBakery Page Builder, allowing for flexible gallery integration across different platforms.

 = Is Re Gallery WordPress gallery plugin optimized for mobile devices? = Yes, Re Gallery is fully mobile-optimized.
 All responsive photo galleries automatically adjust to fit any screen size, ensuring a smooth user experience on smartphones, tablets, and desktops.
-Gallery views like mosaic, justified, masonry, thumbnails, cards, carousel, cube, and slideshow are designed to be fully responsive, making Re Gallery perfect for creating mobile-friendly WordPress sites.
+Gallery views like mosaic, justified, masonry, thumbnails, cards, carousel, cube, blog and slideshow are designed to be fully responsive, making Re Gallery perfect for creating mobile-friendly WordPress sites.

 = What are Generative AI Captions in Re Gallery photo gallery plugin? = Generative AI Captions in Re Gallery automatically create image titles, descriptions, and alt text using AI.
 This feature helps improve SEO, accessibility, and user engagement.
 It’s built into the plugin and works seamlessly with your responsive photo gallery, pre-designed templates, and is fully compatible with WordPress page builders.